Medical Plans Overview

 IU offers two HDHP medical plans that meet the IRS requirements for allowing eligible employees and the university to make tax-free contributions to an employee-owned Health Savings Account (HSA).
 An HSA can be used tax-free free to pay for medical expenses, like deductibles and co-insurance, or saved to use in the future, even in retirement.

-In an HDHP plan the deductible and out-of-pocket maximums are applied differently than a traditional PPO plan (e.g., the $500 and $900 Deductible plans), and there are IRS eligibility restrictions on enrolling in other medical coverage, so reading the plan details is important.
+In an HDHP plan the deductible and out-of-pocket maximums are applied differently than a traditional PPO plan (e.g., the $500 Deductible plan), and there are IRS eligibility restrictions when enrolling in the HSA plan, so reading the plan details is important.

-The IU Health HDHP plan, new for 2015, exclusively uses the IU Health provider network and its affiliates, so eligibility is limited to employees residing in specific counties within Indiana—see the plan summary for specifics.
+The IU Health HDHP exclusively uses the IU Health provider network and its affiliates.
+The availability of the IU Health network hospitals and providers are more robust in certain counties around the state than in others see the plan summary for specifics.

 There are no out-of-network benefits except in the case of an emergency, urgent care when more than 50 miles from home, or for a dependent of an Indiana-resident employee when the dependent lives outside the state of Indiana for reasons other than medical treatment.

-The plan deductible ($2,500 employee-only/$5,000 all other coverage levels) applies to all covered services except preventive medical services and preventive prescriptions.
+The plan deductible ($2,500 employee-only / $5,000 all other coverage levels) applies to all covered services and prescriptions except preventive medical services and preventive prescriptions.
 Preventive medical services are covered at 100% when IUH network providers are used.
-After the deductible is met, there is no co-insurance and covered services are paid 100% by the plan for the remainder of the plan year.
+Some preventive prescriptions, as outlined in the Affordable Care Act (ACA), are covered at 100% by the plan (no deductible or co-insurance applies).
+While other preventive prescriptions bypass the deductible and are only charged at the co-insurance (20%) rate.

 The university contribution to an employee’s HSA is equal to the deductible--$1,300 employee-only/$2,600 all other coverage levels.

-Retail and mail order prescription co-pays are based on a tiered drug list.
+Retail and mail order prescription copays are based on a tiered drug list.
 In general, Tier 1 is generic drugs, Tier 2 is preferred brand drugs, and Tier 3 includes non-preferred drugs.
-For drugs not on the list, the member pays 100% of the plan's discounted prescription cost.
-There is an out-of-pocket maximum on in-network prescription co-pays.
+There is a separate out-of-pocket maximum from the medical plan on in-network prescription copays.